sithor/PubBias/README.md

 small.

-It is assumed that pooled odds ratios will be less than one, indicating a protective effect of the intervention.
+It is assumed that pooled odds ratios will be less than one, indicating a protective effect of the intervention compared to the control.

 Future work will adapt the method for continuous outcome meta-analysis.